gmtmcd/Level-4-Individual-Project/timelog.md

 ### 27 Oct 2020
 * *2 hours* Looked up tutorials and explanations on how to build an app using swift and SwiftUI

+### 29 Oct 2020
+* *3.5 hours* Spent a while trying to find a tutorial to start with, took a long time as not a lot of resources for new XCode and Swift versions, Began creation of interface
+* *1.5 hours* Made more progress on interface, now have a set of tabs showing only the communication slide
+* *2 hours* Created data model to contain more than one grad attribute, spent time getting the app simulator on my phone working